1. What is smart EV charging?

 Get peace of mind

-However, the most important benefit of smart EV charging is really quite simple: it allows you to stay focused on your main business.
-After the charging station has been installed, it doesn’t require your attention — unless you want to keep up with the statistics and business figures.
+However, the most important benefit of a smart electric car charging system is quite simple: it allows you to stay focused on your main business.
+Once installed, the charging station doesn’t require your attention — unless you want to keep up with the statistics and business figures.

 Benefits to EV charging networks

 To utility companies building their own EV charging networks, a smart charging solution for EVs is an absolute necessity.
 After all, how else would you serve multiple charging stations through your own network?

 Smart charging helps EV charging networks to:

 Stabilize the grid

-Smart charging events can be controlled based on various signals: for example, charging can be automatically set to start when electricity demand is at its lowest.
+Smart charging events can be controlled based on various signals; for example, charging can be automatically set to start when electricity demand is at its lowest.
 The ability to control charging based on different energy production and consumption signals offers you new business opportunities.
-Energy management features should be provided for EV drivers as an opportunity, a chance to voluntarily take part in demand-response.
+Energy management features should be provided for EV drivers as an opportunity to participate in demand response voluntarily.
 Consumers also need incentives and information.

 Keep up with the changing world

-The pace of change in the mobility sector is rapid and not all future needs can be predicted.
-Smart charging services located in the cloud can be updated, changed and developed on the go.
-When you purchase a smart charging solution, you purchase a service that is up to date every day.
+The pace of change in the mobility sector is rapid, and not all future needs can be predicted.
+Smart charging services in the cloud can be updated, changed and developed on the go.
+When you purchase a smart charging solution, you purchase an up-to-date service.

 Easily manage a number of smart EV charging stations

-As a network operator, you can create device groups, pricing models and packages for end-customers.
+As a network operator, you can create device groups, pricing models and packages for end customers.
 Testing different prices and managing station groups is effortless.
-We’ll help you to get started with using the management tools so you can make the most of the smart system.
+We’ll help you use the management tools to make the most of the smart system.

 Stay up to date on your business